 - There exists a sufficient causal connection between the different treatment and the protected class.

-If you can prove this initial showing, the burden then shifts to the employer to provide valid and legal reasons why you were not promoted.
+If we can prove this initial showing, the burden then shifts to the employer to provide valid and legal reasons why you were not promoted.

 5.2.
 How do I prove a “causal connection” between the treatment and the protected class status?

-Proving this can be challenging, but is far from impossible with an experienced employment law attorney.
+Proving this can be challenging, but is far from impossible.
 To prove that the reason you were not promoted is that of an illegal reason, you must show that the protected traits were “substantial motivating reasons” for the decision not to promote.

 Evidence to prove the causal connection could include: